diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Module7_ngs_theory1.md

 ### PacBio — Single Molecule Real Time (SMRT) Sequencing

-PacBio uses a **zero-mode waveguide** approach, where individual DNA polymerase molecules sit at the bottom of tiny wells and synthesise DNA in real time.
+PacBio is real-time continuous observation of polymerase activity,synthesise DNA in real time.
 - DNA fragments are converted into a circular molecule called a SMRTbell template.
 - Each DNA molecule sits in a nanoscopic well called a Zero-Mode Waveguide (ZMW).
 - A DNA polymerase enzyme is attached at the bottom of the well.
 It begins synthesizing a new strand by adding nucleotides (A, T, G, C).